Carve Out & Contract Standardization

 • Maintain an accurate process to track all shipments.

-• Participate in the National Patient Notification System for clotting factor concentrate recalls to ensure patient safety.
+• Participate in the National Patient Notification System for factor replacement concentrate recalls to ensure patient safety.

 These guidelines should be incorporated into vendor partner contracts to ensure that all specialty pharmacy providers meet certain minimum standards when working with people with hemophilia and other bleeding disorders.